freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 #### HINTS

 - Try entering `ALTER TABLE second_table ADD COLUMN first_column INT;`
-- Enter `psql -U freecodecamp second_database` into the terminal to log in if you aren't already
+- Enter `psql --username=freecodecamp dbname=second_database` into the terminal to log in if you aren't already
-- If the tests aren't running automatically, quit psql with `\q` and try logging in again

 ## 160. View `second_table` Details

 ### 160.1

-I think it worked. **D**isplay the details of `second_table` again to see if your new column is there.
+Looks like it worked. **D**isplay the details of `second_table` again to see if your new column is there.

 #### HINTS